-So, what will happen?
-To understand it, let us zoom its picture.
-Originally, let us say that name of this fluid element is A, B, C, D. The layer A B has the tendency say to move with the velocity u.
-Let us assume that the velocities are all along the positive x direction.
-And therefore, since this moves it to velocity u, if we consider a small time interval of delta t, a will move to a position say a prime with velocity of u, so that the displacement is u into delta t.
-Now, the upper layer says it is moving with a velocity of u plus delta u.
+So, what will happen to understand it let us zoom its picture.
+Originally let us say that name of this fluid element is ABCD.
+The layer AB has a tendency say to move with a velocity u.
+Let us assume that the velocities are all along the positive x direction and therefore, since this moves with a velocity u, if we considered a small time interval of Δt , A will move to a position say A' with velocity of u, so that the displacement is $u\Delta t$.

-Now, we can understand that why it should be different because we have qualitatively discussed that there is some effect which propagates the disturbance in momentum through the fluid.
-And therefore, these 2 layers are expected to be of different velocities.
-And let us say that the fluid element that we have taken is quite a thin one with a thickness of delta y.
-So, now, let us see that where does D go, D will definitely go to a location D prime which is what which is somewhat advance than what was the location a prime.
-So, these you can say is like u plus delta u into delta t.
+Now, the upper layer, so it is moving with a velocity of $u + \Delta u$.
+Now, we can understand that why it should be different because we have qualities will be discuss that there is some effect which propagates the disturbance in momentum through the fluid and therefore, these two layers are expected to be of different velocities.
+And let us say that the fluid element that we have taken is quite thin one with a thickness of Δy .

-So, if you now consider that what is the relative displacement of D in comparison to A?
-Why that is important, that is important because if you now try to sketch the new location of A D, which is like this.
-You will realize that it has not only got displaced linearly, but it has undergone an angular deformation which is the so called shear deformation.
-How is this shear deformation quantified, it is quantified by this angle say delta theta.
-If the time interval is small then obviously, this is expected to be small fluids under shear are continuously deforming.
+So, now, let us see that where does D go, D will definitely go to a location D' which is which is what which is somewhat advance then what was the location of A'.
+So, this you can say is like $(u + \Delta u)\Delta t$.
+So, if you now consider that what is the relative displacement of D in comparison to A. Why that is important that is important because if you now try to sketch the new location of AD which is like this, you will realize that it has not only got displaced linearly, but it has undergone an angular deformation which is the so-called shear deformation.

+How is this shear deformation quantified, it is quantified by this angle say $\Delta \theta$.
+If the time interval is small, then obviously this is expected to be small.
+Fluids under shear are continuously deforming.
 So, here we understand that this kind of deformation is possible if the fluid is under shear.
 So, when the fluid is under shear and it is continuously deforming, you allow more and more time this angle will be more and more.
-So, we restrict to a small time interval, when this was very small and this can be quantified as tan of delta theta is equal to what this net displacement here is delta u into delta t divided by delta y.
-For small delta theta tan of delta theta is roughly like delta theta and then you divide that by delta t right side you have delta u by delta y, and you take the limit as delta y tends to 0 as well as delta t tends to 0.
-So, this is nothing but d u d y, if there are other components of velocity we are assuming that it is having only a component of velocity along x that is not the reality, but to introduce the concept, we have started with such a simple understanding.
+So, we restrict to a small time interval when this was very small.